fedora-python/pyp2rpm/README.md

 pyp2rpm
 =======

-Tool to convert a package from PyPI to RPM SPECFILE or to generate SRPM.
+A tool to convert a PyPI package to an RPM SPECFILE or to generate an SRPM.
-Under heavy development, see TODO file for list of planned features. pyp2rpm currently ships with Fedora and Mageia specific templates.
+Under heavy development, see the TODO file for a list of planned features. pyp2rpm currently ships with Fedora and Mageia specific templates.

 ## Usage

-The simplest use case is running:
+The simplest use case is to run:

     pyp2rpm package_name